st-tech/zr-obp/examples/online/README.md

 ## Description

-Here, we use synthetic bandit datasets to evaluate OPE of online bandit algorithms.
+We use synthetic bandit datasets to evaluate OPE of online bandit algorithms.
-Specifically, we evaluate the estimation performances of well-known off-policy estimators using the ground-truth policy value of an evaluation policy calculable with synthetic data.
+Specifically, we evaluate the estimation performance of some well-known OPE estimators using the ground-truth policy value of an evaluation policy calculable with synthetic data.

 ## Evaluating Off-Policy Estimators

-In the following, we evaluate the estimation performances of Replay Method (RM).
+In the following, we evaluate the estimation performance of Replay Method (RM).
 RM uses a subset of the logged bandit feedback data where actions selected by the behavior policy are the same as that of the evaluation policy.
 Theoretically, RM is unbiased when the behavior policy is uniformly random and the evaluation policy is fixed.
 However, empirically, RM works well when evaluation policies are learning algorithms.